Refsa/ReDeferredLightsFeature_URP/README.md

 There are a few example scenes included as well.

 Do note that with the current content of this package the material variety for deferred pass is severly limited.

+# Changes
+## V0.2.0
+- More optimized GBuffer pass using MRT(Multiple Render Targets) Support for MRT is limited to DX11+, OpenGL 3.2+, OpenGL ES 3+, Metal, Vulkan, PS4/XB1 and can be toggled in the Render Feature settings
+    Should improve the overhead on complex scenes drastically, since we only need to run one pass for GBuffer
+- Support for Normal/Bump maps
+- General cleanup of code base